vladiput/antiwar/README.md

 These are evaluated as or, e.g. "country,lang" shows the message to anybody that either has a Russian IP-address, or browser language is set to Russian.

+# Preview
+You can preview the page by visiting http://htmlpreview.github.io/?https://github.com/vladiput/antiwar/blob/main/result/index.html

+The preview page is conigured with showTo="always", so it shown to everybody.

 # Contributing
 Contributions are more than welcome.
 Following areas are most wanted:
 * Reliable source of news in Russian